Hegnis/UE_5_Style-Sheet/README.md

 <a name="terms-level-map"></a>
 ##### Levels/Maps

 The word 'map' generally refers to what the average person calls a 'level' and may be used interchangeably.
-See this term's history [here](https://en.wikipedia.org/wiki/Level_(video_gaming)).

 <a name="terms-identifiers"></a>
 ##### Identifiers